 Flutter Kicks (Scissors)

 Flutter kicks (or Scissors) are a variation of the crunch movement, and also target the abs.
+Flutter kicks are an exercise favorite in the US Military.

 The start position is the same as doing the reverse crunch.